South Ossetia war (1991–1992): War

 On 12 May 1992 Georgian officials sent 250 policemen to Tskhinvali, but Ossetian militants tried to capture them and led an assault on Georgian villages of Tamarasheni and Eredvi.
 Georgians counter-attacked and captured the village of Prisi near Tskhinvali.
 On 29 May, the Supreme Soviet of South Ossetia proclaimed the state sovereignty.
 In early June, Georgians advanced further towards the direction of the Tskhinvali and caputed the village of Teki in the vicinity of the city.
-On 10 June 1992, chairman of Georgia's State Council Eduard Shevardnadze and North Ossetian President Akhsarbek Galazov agreed on a ceasefire and a joint commission to monitor the situation, but the agreement collapsed soon, and fighting concentrated around the village of Teki.
+On 10 June 1992, chairman of Georgia's State Council Eduard Shevardnadze and North Ossetian president Akhsarbek Galazov agreed on a ceasefire and a joint commission to monitor the situation, but the agreement collapsed soon, and fighting concentrated around the village of Teki.
 Georgians launched artillery assault on Tskhinvali.
-At that time, the South Ossetian conflict was one of the points of contention in Russia between the Russian parliament dominated by left-wing and nationalist opposition, and the democrats or pro-Western group which supported Russian President Boris Yeltsin.
+At that time, the South Ossetian conflict was one of the points of contention in Russia between the Russian parliament dominated by left-wing and nationalist opposition, and the democrats or pro-Western group which supported Russian president Boris Yeltsin.
 The left-wing and nationalist groups called for an anti-Georgian policy and annexation of South Ossetia into the Russian Federation, while the democrats supported Georgia's territorial integrity.
-As Russian President Boris Yeltsin departed to the US and Canada to agree on the Western aid to Russia, chairman of Russian parliament Ruslan Khasbulatov issued a heavy-handed statement against Georgia, accusing Georgia of "genocide" and threatening to annex South Ossetia if Georgia did not sign a ceasefire agreement on placement of Russian peacekeepers.
+As Russian president Boris Yeltsin departed to the US and Canada to agree on the Western aid to Russia, chairman of Russian parliament Ruslan Khasbulatov took a heavy-handed approach against Georgia and issued a statement, accusing Georgia of "genocide" and threatening to annex South Ossetia if Georgia did not sign a ceasefire agreement which would place the Russian peacekeepers in the region.
 Russian troops mobilized near Georgia–Russia border, and Russian helicopter gunships opened fire on Georgian tanks.
 The Georgian media reported that Georgia and Russia were on the brink of war and that the relations between the countries "had never been so tense".

-On 24 June 1992, the Dagomys Agreement was signed between Russian President Boris Yeltsin and Georgian leader Eduard Shevardnadze.
+On 24 June 1992, the Dagomys Agreement was signed between Russian president Boris Yeltsin and Georgian leader Eduard Shevardnadze.
 The ceasefire agreement left South Ossetia divided into areas controlled by Georgia and areas controlled by the unrecognised government of South Ossetia.
 It also created the Joint Control Commission (including Georgia, Russia, North Ossetia and South Ossetia) and, under JCC mandate, introduced the joint peacekeeping forces (JPKF), made up of Georgian, Russian and Ossetian soldiers.
 A small number of Organization for Security and Co-operation in Europe monitors was also deployed in the area.